cuongh1799/HSR-Discord-bot/README.md

 ## APIs
-The bot utilize the JDA API for interacting with discord, as well as using LavaPlayer to play music For GUI, Ruan Mei use JavaFx and SceneBuilder
+The bot utilize the JDA API for interacting with discord, as well as using LavaPlayer to play music ~~For GUI, Ruan Mei use JavaFx and SceneBuilder~~ GUI is in the work

 ## How APIS are used